nunhot005/Java-Project-1-Final-FiCT-2018/README.md

 # Java-Project-1-Final-FiCT-2018
 Project 1: Final FiCT (reads Final Fi-See-Tee)
-This is a individual project.
+This is an individual project.

 ## Learning Objectives
 On the course of implementing this programming project, you will learn some of the basic concepts of